Shedeur Sanders falls to day 3 of NFL draft with 5 QBs picked ahead of Coach Prime's son

 T.J.
 Sanders will have an immediate opportunity to make an impact with offseason free-agent addition Larry Ogunjobi expected to miss the first six games for violating the NFL’s performance-enhancing drug policy.

 The second round also included the selection of three more players from national champion Ohio State, which had four players taken in the first round.
-The Buckeyes' running back tandem went early in the second round, with Judkins followed by TreVeyon Henderson, who went 38th overall to New England.
+The Buckeyes' running back tandem went early in the second round, with Quinshon Judkins going 36th overall to Cleveland and TreVeyon Henderson going 38th to New England.
 Indianapolis took edge rusher JT Tuimoloau at No. 45.

 Seven of the first 45 selections played at Ohio State.